February 29, 2008

 In general, their existence appears to participate more of sensation than reflection.
 To this must be ascribed their disposition to sleep...

 Jefferson was not a stupid man.
-Yet here he appears appallingly "stupid," earnestly explaining that blacks are weird because they (1) need less sleep than whites and (2) need more sleep.
+Yet here he appears appallingly "stupid," earnestly explaining that Africans were weird because they (1) needed less sleep than Europeans and also (2) needed more sleep than Europeans.

 The problem here was obvious: Jefferson had a deep need to claim he was different from his slaves.
 Otherwise, how could he reconcile his desire to think of himself as moral with his desire to own them?
 So it didn't matter if his "evidence" was contradictory and nonsensical.
 All that mattered was that he have it.
 And he was too powerful for anyone to force him to perceive this.